 Founded by Vince Fontaine, Indian City is a pop rock group based in Winnipeg, Manitoba.
 Catchy hooks, airtight melodies and lyrics that feel millennial enough to appeal across a wide demographic.
 Their unique blend of female and male vocals complement each other creating a rich and smooth signature sound.
 Making their debut in 2012, Fontaine was set on bringing razor-sharp talent to his musical collective akin to the Toronto-based band, Broken Social Scene and global influences, such as Carlos Santana’s Supernatural.
 Indian City has become a strong voice for Indigenous cultures of North America often highlighting relevant issues past, present and future.

-Indian City features vocalists Don Amero, Jeremy Koz, Neewa Mason and Gabrielle Fontaine as well as long-time band mate Lawrence “Spatch” Mulhall.
+Indian City features vocalists Don Amero, Jeremy Koz, Neewa Mason, Gabrielle Fontaine and newcomer Sandra Sutter as well as long-time band mate Lawrence “Spatch” Mulhall.
 Indian City adds to the growing number of Indigenous artists sharing toward a strong and fair legacy of Indigenous peoples.
-Indian City has released three albums to date: “Supernation” (2012), “Colors” (2013) and the JUNO-nominated “Here & Now” (2017).
-Their fourth album, “Code Red,” will be released in October 2021.
+Indian City has released four albums to date: “Supernation” (2012), “Colors” (2013); JUNO-nominated “Here & Now” (2017); and “Code Red” (2021).

 # # #